Audi A4 Allroad review

 Practicality, comfort and boot space

-Audi may have reduced the weight of the latest A4 Allroad thanks to the new MLB Evo platform but it has also improved space inside without making the car much bigger on the outside.
+Audi has reduced the weight of the latest A4 Allroad thanks to the MLB Evo platform, but it has also improved space inside without making the car much bigger on the outside.
 For example, it’s the same height as the old model but the thinner seats and lower mounting means headroom is improved.